Understand the Process

 | Format | JSON object?
 CSV row?
 Webhook payload? | Structured JSON?
 Record update?
 Plain text? |

 Skills are how an agent knows how to do something specific.
 One skill = one job.
 Instructions live inside the skill.
 Data lives externally.
-The agent sees skill names and descriptions first — only loads the full skill when it decides it's relevant.
-Vague descriptions = the skill never gets found.
+The agent sees skill names and descriptions first, only loads the full skill when it decides it's relevant.

 | Field | What to Define |